bellobambo/vault_fe/README.md

 - suggests moving half of the gap between both balances
 - applies the rebalance through the onchain `swap_categories` function

-This supports the **Vaults & Capital Management** track by making the vault act as a simple treasury management system and capital allocator.
+Supporting the **Vaults & Capital Management** track by making the vault act as a simple treasury management system and capital allocator.

 ## Batch Transactions with PTBs